Support for businesses

 You can find out what financial support you can get for your business using the GOV.UK business support finder.

 Coronavirus Job Retention Scheme

-The government has announced a new package of support to businesses to avoid making redundancies.
-The Coronavirus Job Retention Scheme is open to all UK employers.
+The scheme is open to all UK employers.
 HMRC will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month.
-HMRC is working urgently to set up a system for reimbursement.

-If you need employment advice please email email@example.com with your queries and we will provide or signpost you to the right information, advice and guidance.
+Email email@example.com and the team will provide or signpost you to the right information, advice and guidance.